III. B North - East Region

 Next several picture are the countryside from Kaspichan to Vetrino.
 Summer time (July and August) temperatures in this region often are very high.

-In Vetrino can be found food, but overnight accommodation.
+In Vetrino, food can easily be found, but not overnight accommodation.

 Next three photos are the countryside from Vetrino to Provadia.
 It is extremely nice route in this direction - from the Plateau of Dobrudha down almost at the sea level.

-Provadia is a scenic place, it is placed in a not deep canyon along Provadiiska River.
-Overnight accommodation in Provadia is available, although in the touristy season some problems can appear.
+Provadia is a scenic place, it is located in a canyon along Provadiiska River.
+Overnight accommodations in Provadia are available, although in the touristy season you may need reservations.

 Information for Provadia and its fortress "Ovech" on the plateau over the town: